kaltokri/just-the-docs-test/docs/plugins/punishment.md

 If you use the inline "action"-element, you can already trigger any action like a "move_to_spec" or "credits" when someone FFs or kills a team member.

+{: .note }
-**ATTENTION:** Multiple events, that happen inbetween a minute, are calculated as a single event.
-This is on purpose, to avoid too many punishments when a user unintentionally dropped a CBU onto something.
+> Multiple events, that happen inbetween a minute, are calculated as a single event.
+This is on purpose, to avoid too many punishments when a user
+> unintentionally dropped a CBU onto something.

 ### Punishments